-The applicant Loxton Wind Facility 1 (Pty) Ltd is proposing the development of a commercial Wind Energy Facility ("WEF") and associated infrastructure on a site located approximately 30 km North of Loxton in the Northern Cape Province.
+The applicant Loxton Wind Facility 2 (Pty) Ltd is proposing the development of a commercial Wind Energy Facility ("WEF") and associated infrastructure on a site located approximately 17 km north-east of Loxton in the Northern Cape Province.

 Two additional WEF's are concurrently being considered on the surrounding properties and are assessed by way of separate impact assessment processes contained in the 2014 Environmental Impact Assessment Regulations (GN No. R982, as amended) for listed activities contained in Listing Notices 1, 2 and 3 (GN R983, R984 and R985, as amended).
-These projects are known as Loxton WEF 2 and Loxton WEF 3.
-Loxton WEF 1 & Loxton WEF 3 comprise of 42 and 38 wind turbine generators ("WTG"), each with a contracted capacity of up to 240 MW and a permanent footprint of up to 65 ha each.
-Loxton WEF 2 will have up to 62 WTG, with a contracted capacity of up to 480 MW and permanent footprint of up to 110 ha.
+These projects are known as Loxton WEF 1 and Loxton WEF 3.
+Loxton WEF 1 & Loxton WEF 3 comprise of 38 and 42 wind turbine generators ("WTG") respectively, each with a contracted capacity of up to 240 MW and a permanent footprint of up to 65 ha each.

-The Loxton WEF 1 project site is proposed to accommodate the following infrastructure, which will enable the wind farm to supply a contracted capacity of up to 240 MW:
+The Loxton WEF 2 project site is proposed to accommodate the following infrastructure, which will enable the wind farm to supply a contracted capacity of up to 240 MW:

-- Up to 42 WTG with a maximum hub height of up to 160 m and a rotor diameter of up to 200 m; - Concrete WTG foundations, with a transformer at the base of each WTG; - Each WTG with a crane hardstand of 70 m x 45 m; - Each WTG will have a temporary blade hardstand of 80 m x 45 m.
-The temporary footprint for blade hardstands will be up to 14 ha. - Temporary laydown areas (with a combined footprint of up to 23 ha) which will accommodate the boom erection, storage and assembly area; - Battery Energy Storage System ("BESS") (with a footprint of up to 5 ha);
+- Up to 62 WTG with a maximum hub height of up to 160 m and a rotor diameter of up to 200 m; - Concrete WTG foundations, with a transformer at the base of each WTG; - Each WTG with a crane hardstand of 70 m x 45 m; - Each WTG will have a temporary blade hardstand of 80 m x 45 m.
+The temporary footprint for blade hardstands will be up to 23 ha. - Temporary laydown areas (with a combined footprint of up to 38 ha) which will accommodate the boom erection, storage and assembly area; - Battery Energy Storage System ("BESS") (with a footprint of up to 5 ha);

 - Medium voltage (33 kV) cables/powerlines running from wind turbines to the facility substations.
-The routing will follow existing/proposed access roads and will be buried where possible. - One on-site substations of up to 2 ha in extent to facilitate the connection between the wind farm and the electricity grid; - Up to 50 km of access roads to the site and between project components.
+The routing will follow existing/proposed access roads and will be buried where possible. - One on-site substations of up to 2 ha in extent to facilitate the connection between the wind farm and the electricity grid; - Up to 100 km of access roads to the site and between project components.
 This will include stormwater infrastructure. - A temporary site camp establishment and concrete batching plants; and - Operation and Maintenance buildings including a gate house, security building, control centre, offices, warehouses, parking bays, a workshop and a storage area.